itswasabi101/ChimeIn/readme.md

 # CHIMEIN
-REAL TIME CHAT APPLICATION
+REAL TIME CHAT APPLICATION.<br>
-It allows for multi users to connects on different rooms/platforms and communication
+It allows for multi users to connects on different rooms/platforms and communication.